First due date

 Global calculated fields are defined in eazyBI advanced settings.

 Here are the settings for the new field definitions.
-You should insert the JavaScript (the code given above) below the line // Insert here the Custom JavaScript code
+You should insert the JavaScript (the code given above) below the line // Insert here the Custom JavaScript code.
+Keep the opening and closing quotation marks. ''', do not delete them.

 [jira.customfield_firstduedate] name = "First Due date" data_type = "datetime" measure = true javascript_code = ''' // Insert here the Custom JavaScript code '''